-C8C Please indicate how your i nstitution wil l use the SAT or A CT writing ( component; check all that
+C8C Please indicate now your institution will use the SAT or ACT writing to component, cneck a

-C8C For admission Ī
+C8C For admission

 C8C For placement

-COC For advising T

 C8C For advising

 C8C In place of an application essay

 C8C As a validity check on the

 application essay

-No college policy as of now X
+C8C No college policy as of now X

 C8C Not using essay component

-C8D In addition, does your institution use applicants' test scores for academic advising?
-C8D Yes No No
+C8D In addition, does your institution use applicants' to est scores for acader mic advising?
+C8D Yes No

-Latest date by which SAT or ACT scores must be received for fall- June 30 Latest date by which SAT Subject Test scores must be received for Sept 1 fall-term admission Зері і
+Latest date by which SAT or ACT scores must be received for fall- June 30 C8E Latest date by which SAT Subject Test scores must be received for Sept 1 fall-term admission Зері і

-CSF If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or CSF Students applying to an impacted program on campus and are required to submit test scores should take the test no later than November or early December.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, Students applying to an impacted program on campus and are required to submit test scores should take the test no later than November or early December.

-$\begin{tabular}{ll} \textbf{C8G} & \underline{ \begin{tabular}{ll} \textbf{Please indicate which tests your institution uses for placement (e.g., state tests):} \\ \end{tabular}$
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

 C8G SAT X

 C8G ACT X

 C8G SAT Subject Tests X

-C8G X
+C8G AP X

 C8G CLEP

-Institutional Exam
+C8G Institutional Exam

-CRC State Evam (enecify): · · · · · · · · · · · · · · · · · · ·
+C8G State Exam (specify):